Refractive Surgery: LASIK and SMILE treatment

-LASIK Eye Surgery involves firstly creating a thin corneal flap using the Intralase Femtosecond laser.
-This Femtosecond laser has been used in over 4 million European patients to date.
-The corneal flap of tissue is then lifted to allow the Excimer laser to reshape the corneal tissue and correct the eyes focus.
+LASIK involves creating a thin corneal flap using the Femtosecond laser.
+This Femtosecond laser has been used in over 8 million patients to date.
+The corneal flap of tissue is then lifted to allow the Excimer laser to reshape the corneal tissue and correct your vision.

 Femtosecond flap creation and Excimer laser treatment takes about 15 minutes per eye.
-Wavelight Excimer LASIK delivers excellent visual acuity with quality of vision, in the fastest time.
+Wavelight Excimer LASIK delivers excellent visual acuity with quality vision.

 Are your eyes suitable for laser surgery?

-Patients who have already had cataract surgery and are still wearing glasses can also benefit from LASIK correction of residual refractive errors.
-The Excimer 500 has a wide range of parameters treating High Myopia, Astigmatism and Hypermetropia.
+Patients who have already had cataract surgery and are still wearing glasses can also benefit from correction of their residual refractive errors.

 At your consultation a comprehensive ocular examination is necessary to ensure patients are suitable for laser surgery.

 Professor Ioannis Pallikaris, in 1986, coined the term, “laser in situ keratomileusis (LASIK) for Eye Surgery that involves the creation of a thin corneal flap and by using the Eximer laser, reshapes the corneal tissue under the flap to correct the eyes refraction.

 LASIK surgery has overcome the issues of pain and delayed healing associated with corneal surface laser, known as PRK.